Take Action

 Season: 🌱☀️🍂

-Plant Native Plants!
+Plant Native Plants

 Native plants are the real MVPs of your yard.
 They’ve evolved with local birds, bees, and butterflies, so they provide exactly the food and habitat wildlife needs to survive and thrive.
-Unlike many non-native plants, they support the whole life cycle – from caterpillars to pollinators – not just a quick snack.
+Unlike many non-native plants, they support the whole life cycle – from caterpillars to butterflies – not just a quick snack.

 They’re also low maintenance once established, needing less water, fertilizer, and fuss because they’re built for our local climate.
 By planting native, you’re not just creating a beautiful space – you’re helping clean water, support wildlife, and make your yard part of a healthier, more resilient environment!